 The ASUW President and Vice President shall have joint authority to designate funds from the Contingency Fund for the initiation and creation of pilot ASUW Programs or Services when the amount designated is less than or equal to $1,000.
 Expenditures of greater than $1,000 for the initiation and creation of pilot ASUW Programs or Services shall also require a majority vote of approval from the ASUW Senate to be dispersed.

-The ASUW Budget & Planning Committee shall be notified and briefed of any planned efforts to designate funds from the Contingency Fund.
+The ASUW Budget & Planning Committee shall be notified and briefed of any planned efforts to designate funds from the Executive Branch Contingency Fund.

+ASUW Legislative Branch Contingency fund shall be allotted annually for the for the purposes of meeting needs associated with unforeseen expenditures and new programs.
+The Budget and Planning Committee shall monitor and authorize expenditures from this fund.
+The Contingency Fund shall be appropriated from monies in the ASUW Reserve in the annual budget process at an amount to be approved by the ASUW Senate.

+For unforeseen operational costs of existing ASUW Programs and Services the ASUW President and Vice President shall have the joint authority to designate funds from the Contingency Fund.
+This collective authority shall only be exercised when efforts to seek funding from other sources are exhausted.

+The Budget and Planning Committee shal have authority to designate funds from the Contingency Fund for any ASUW Program, Service, or Strategic Partner at an amount less than $1,000.
+For amounts greater than $1,000 Budget and Planning will propose the expenditure to the ASUW Senate which will require a majority vote of approval.

 The Dean of Students or designee and Director of Finance shall have the authority to approve use of contingency funds for purposes that are consistent with this policy, the ASUW Finance Policy, and University Regulations.

-In cases of controversy, the ASUW Senate shall have the authority to resolve any decisions regarding expenditures from the Contingency Fund that are not fully agreed upon by the ASUW President, Vice President, and Director of Finance.
+In cases of controversy, the ASUW Senate shall have the authority to resolve any decisions regarding expenditures from the Contingency Funds that are not fully agreed upon by the ASUW President, Vice President, Director of Finance, or the Budget and Planning Committee.